Disciplinary sanctions which may be imposed for a violation the Student Code of Conduct are listed here in order of their severity:

 - Expulsion (indefinite removal from College) which may include being banned from campus property.
 Students who are expelled will have this sanction noted on their official college transcript.

 *Suspension or expulsion can occur even after a student withdraws if the withdrawal occurred while Student Code of Conduct charges were pending.

 The person or Board levying or recommending the sanction may also impose or recommend any combination of the following and may also include them as terms of probation:

-In situations involving violations of City of Lewiston, State of Idaho, or Federal law, violence, or threats the police may be informed of the occurrence.
+In situations involving violations of city, state, and/or federal law, violence, or threats, the police may be informed of the occurrence.